chrisgrieser/nvim-chainsaw/README.md

 ```

 ### Have your formatter ignore the log statements
-A common problem is that formatters like `prettier` break up the log
+A common problem is that formatters like `prettier` break up the log statements,
-statements, making them hard to read and also breaking `removeLogs()`, which
+making them hard to read and breaking `removeLogs()`, which relies on each line
-relies on each line containing the marker emoji.
+containing the marker emoji.

 The simplest method to deal with this is to customize the log statement in
 your configuration to include `/* prettier-ignore */`: